-If you paid foreign taxes on foreign income you received, you may be able to claim a foreign tax credit when you calculate your federal and provincial or territorial taxes.
-For more information, see Form T2209, Federal Foreign Tax Credits, and Form T2036, Provincial or Territorial Foreign Tax Credit.
+If you were a deemed resident of Canada in 2021 and you paid foreign taxes on foreign income you received, you may be able to claim a foreign tax credit when you calculate your federal tax.
+For more information, see Form T2209, Federal Foreign Tax Credits.

-Line 10100 - Employment income Emergency services volunteers
+■ Line 10100 - Employment income